goelshipra/HelloWorld/README.md

 Testing build and deploy trigger
 Testing the build and deploy trigger for zip
-Testing the build in jenkins and upload zip to octopus
+Testing the build in jenkins and upload zip to octopus Testing the build in jenkins and upload and create release in octopus